 Most commonly we see failures on the Korg Polysix, Poly 61, Poly61M, DW6000, Memorymoog, Oberheim OB8 OB-8, Sequential Circuits Prophet 600, but also Six-Trak, Split-8 (Pro-8) (and ..I can't recall what the setup is on Multi-trak since it's velocity sensetive and I haven't seen failures on those anyway), Possibly MAX also uses those contacts and were all made by Panasonic I believe.
 Oh and the Akai AX60, AX73, AX80, VX600 probably and X7000 I believe all have this type also.
 The Roland Juno 106, JX3P, JX8P, JX10, Alpha Juno 1 and Juno 2, D50, D10, D20, D5, U20, JD800, and probably a bunch of other ROland products have compatible contacts with these disks also!
 Most Yamaha products either use the metal contacts like the DX7 which also many Korgs from M1 on use.
 But also many Yamaha's use contact strips that are just one long hemisphere of conductive film or something.
 I haven't tried using the disks on this.
 Not sure how well they'd stick since it's not a flat surface.
 But I'll likely try it at some point since some of these fail and I haven't found a good solution.
 Some like DX100 are totally unavailable replacement parts.
 So it'd be worth a shot.
 Maybe somebody else can try that and let me know.

 INSTALLATION IS EASY!
 (Easier now.
 Here is a really well done Installation PDF done by Alexander Odden!
 OR this Installation Video!.
-I'm thinking of making an alignment tool.
-But for now you just take a sharp blade and carefully get the adhesive sticking on the edge of it.
+FIRST PREP the surface of the old contact.
+Get any micro debris off etc. I recommend rubbing with acetone as I note in the video if there is any doubt about the cleanliness of the surface.
+A little on a cotton swab and just scrub til there is a little black on the swab.
+Then just take a sharp blade/ scalpal preferrably and carefully get the adhesive sticking on the edge of it.
 Then lay the new disk where you need it on the old contacts and carefully with a clean fingernail tag it down.
 It can be a bit of a challenge at first and occasionally a disk will go sailing like a frisbee if you handle it wrong :-).
 I'm about to do yet another polysix with them.
 My own Mono/Poly also needs a few done (update, it's been working great!), my P600 (update, this is the only machine anyone's heard of so far that has continuing problems with two keys.
 It's something with the contact board i believe...I have to tap them every time and then it's fine! grrr!
 Cobler's shoe syndrome. lol) , my Memorymoog, poly61M (update it's worked beautifully!), and even the Kawai SX210 I think has one that is going (and AX60 I see).
 Did I mention that I'm happy to finally get something that will fix all this stuff the right way!!? :-) Just use Ordering Instructionsfor keys above and ignore the shipping amounts.

 WARNING: If you have trouble with contacts not working after installation it might be what I experienced tonight.
 I could see nothing whatsoever visually wrong with the gold contacts on a polysix.
 But the whole lower half save a few notes didn't work *at all* after installing new contacts.
 Everything was in tolerence so I just figured I had to scrub the gold with breath and paper towel.
 That eventually did the trick.
 Some..film I guess was on that half of the keyboard.
 Those were the ones that were worst before I put in the contacts.
 Hmm.
 Works great now anyway.